FedEx vs UPS vs USPS: 2023 Shipping Comparison

 FedEx vs UPS vs USPS: Ease of Use

-Each shipping carrier has many locations where you can drop off packages.
-However, these usually require you to have already paid for postage and packed your box.
-All three providers have retail partner locations inside grocery and office supply stores, many of which offer extended hours, with some operating 24/7.
+Each shipping carrier has many locations where you can drop off packages, provided you have already paid for postage and packed your box.
+All have retail partner locations inside grocery and office supply stores—many offer extended hours, while some operate 24/7.

 Each carrier’s shipping calculator worked well, but we had minor issues with FedEx—if you’re shipping to a residential address, it uses the FedEx Home option rather than Ground.
 Using a dimensional calculator before you ship can help approximate cost.